 All that said, there was one time when the Australian national team wasn’t robbed, and it came on home soil at the Asian Cup in 2015, even though they almost were (See below).

-One to watch: Actually, you know what, before you do anything, just double check which Australian football team you’re in fact watching
+One to watch: Actually, you know what, before you do anything, just double check which type of football you’re in fact watching

 There’s one Australian senior men’s national football team that are ranked 6th in the world, there’s another Australian senior men’s national football team ranked 6th in the world, there’s another ranked 40th and there’s another one that used to only play against Ireland in a totally different type of football to the football they actually play and doesn’t even play that type of football at all anymore.